muzammilar/examples-cpp/evens-odds/Readme.md

 docker-compose up --detach --build

 # ssh to the app container
-docker exec -it chstructingest-1 bash  # if it's running docker run -it chstructingest bash  # if it's not running
+docker exec -it container-name bash  # if it's running docker run -it imagename bash  # if it's not running

 ```